Palestinians, settlers clash in tense Jerusalem neighborhood

 Israeli police and border officials said they arrested four suspects in the Sheikh Jarrah neighborhood.
 It was unclear who started the brawl.
+The officials said someone launched fireworks at police forces and residents’ houses and that “several Molotov cocktails were thrown and stones were thrown.”
 One woman was reportedly injured when she was hit in the back by a stone, police said.

 The Red Crescent emergency service said its crews treated 20 Palestinians, including 16 suffering from pepper spray and tear gas and others wounded by rubber-coated bullets.
 Two other people were wounded, including an elderly man who was hit in the head, it said.